Digital Product Discovery A Fantastic Guide For Digital Product Leaders

 Digital Product Discovery vs Business Discovery

-Now, I’d like to differentiate between to different concepts that are deeply interrelated but are not exactly the same.
+Now, I’d like to differentiate between two different concepts that are deeply interrelated but are not exactly the same.

 If you are starting a new company or creating a new product you must also perform business discovery.
 Which is the process of coming up with a sustainable and scalable business model.
 That’s what Lean Startup movement taught us.

 Imagine you are starting a shoe business.
-As a shoe maker your product are the shoes but as a business model you must also discover what is the price tag, how big is the market opportunity, which are the best channels to acquire and to deliver the shoes to customers, partnerships required to implement the whole value stream and some other important topics which might mean the success or failure of your business.
+As a shoemaker, your product is the shoes but as a business model, you must also discover what is the price tag, how big is the market opportunity, which are the best channels to acquire and deliver the shoes to customers, partnerships required to implement the whole value stream and some other important topics which might mean the success or failure of your business.

-When we think about Digital Product Discovery we are thinking mainly in the product-related risks.
+When we think about Digital Product Discovery we are thinking mainly of product-related risks.
 We are making sure that we build the right product for the right audience.

-So, we are finding out answers for the following questions:
+So, we are finding out answers to the following questions: